Lesbian Love and Sex in Art History

 Throughout most of history and in many cultures women were second-class citizens.
 Therefore, the biggest problem with the early depictions of lesbianism is that it was men who made it.
 As a result, we don’t really know what the women were feeling and experiencing.

 However, we can get an idea of how lesbianism was viewed by society.
-One of the oldest examples of the depiction of lesbian erotic is the ancient Greek ceramic vessel you can see above.
+One of the oldest examples of the depiction of lesbian eroticism is the ancient Greek ceramic vessel you can see above.

-In the Roman Empire, paiderastia and lesbianism were not at the same level of acceptance.
+In the Roman Empire, pederasty and lesbianism were not at the same level of acceptance.
 Obviously, it was because of the strictly defined gender roles.
 On the other hand, the Bible condemned strongly both male and female same-sex relationships from the earliest days.

 On the Other Side of the World